vmware/load-balancer-and-ingress-services-for-kubernetes/docs/values.md

 `V6` is currently supported only for `vCenter` cloud with `calico` CNI.

 AKO can be deployed with ipFamily as `V4` or `V6`.
 When ipFamily is set to `V6`, AKO looks for `V6` IP for nodes from calico annotation and creates routes on controller.
 Only servers with `V6` IP will get added to Pools.
 This setting is for the backend pools, to use ipv6 or ipv4.
-For frontside VS, use v6cidr.
+For frontend VS, use v6cidr.

 Default value is `V4`.